 How does ADHD affect one of the UK’s leading photographers?

-Back in May 2020, Vicky hosted a series of Instagram lives for The Mind Map, exploring how the pandemic has been affecting her fellow creatives.
+Vicky recently hosted a series of Instagram lives for The Mind Map, exploring how the pandemic has been affecting her fellow creatives.
 In an interview with Sasha Keeble, Vicky explored her Attention deficit hyperactivity disorder ADHD.

 We caught back up with Vicky over email to find out how she manages her ADHD, her favourite shoots and the culture consumption that’s been carrying her through lockdown.